jess-sheneberger/grpc-method-not-found-repro/README.md

 https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#v2

 I created this repro on a Mac.
-(TODO: test on Windows)

 1. Clone this repo
 2. In one terminal, start the server in grpc-method-not-found-repro/server: `dotnet run`